-Both the passenger and driver side also have the same replacement procedure, with the passenger side a bit harder since the the coolant reservoir is in the way.
+Both the passenger and driver sides also have the same replacement procedure, with the passenger side a bit harder since the coolant reservoir is in the way.

-They have a weatherproofing rubber piece that protects them and needs to comes out.
+- They have a weatherproofing rubber piece that protects them and needs to come out.

-The replacment bulbs used here are the Silver Star H 11 B light bulbs by Sylvania .
+The replacement bulbs used here are the H-11 light bulbs.

-The first thing you do is remove the weather guard that protects it from no moisture or anything geting in there.
+The first thing you do is remove the weather guard that protects it from no moisture or anything getting in there.

 Then you’re going to stick your hand in and your going to feel the light bulb.
 All you’re going to do is rotate it and it should come out.

-The little prongs at the end is what connects when they lock back into place.
+The little prongs at the end are what connect when they lock back into place.

 When you put the new light bulb in be sure the connectors go into place.
 There’s nothing as far as wires that you have to remove or reconnect.

 The weather guard cover needs to be put back into place to protect the bulbs.